 Comparing Credit Sesame and Credit Karma

-However the biggest difference between the two platforms is how much information you can get for free.
+However, the biggest difference between the two platforms is how much information you can get for free.
 First, Credit Karma offers free users two scores (TransUnion and Equifax) while Credit Sesame’s free service only offers one (TransUnion).
 For the record, my score displayed on both sites did match each other, so that’s a good sign.

 Another difference is that Credit Sesame only allows you to buy a copy of your credit report or subscribe to their service.
 Meanwhile Credit Karma offers much of this info for free and even arranges it in an easy-to-explore format.
-Having not purchased a report from Credit Sesame I can’t say for sure how it compared but, for free, Credit Karma’s reports are definitely useful.
+Having not purchased a report from Credit Sesame I can’t say for sure how it compares but, for free, Credit Karma’s reports are definitely useful.